 Energy is the ability to work and is measured in Joules.
 The measuring unit for most dental laser applications is the millijoule (mJ), and this is a parameter that is controlled by the operator.
 Power is the rate of doing work, or energy used over a period of time and is measured in Watts (W).
 One Watt equals one Joule per second.
-These are the watts displayed on the machines' control panels.
+These are typically the watts displayed on the machines' control panels.
 A laser beam can be emitted either as a continuous beam or in a pulsed fashion.

 Peak power can be a difficult concept to understand but its importance cannot be overstated.
-Each pulse has a set amount of energy, usually the millijoules displayed on the unit.
+Each pulse has a fixed amount of energy, usually the millijoules displayed on the unit.
 As shorter pulses are used this same energy is effectively squeezed into a smaller space, which increases the peak power of the pulse.
 One can think of a rubber band around a wrist as an analogy.
 If the rubber band is lifted three inches, it will have a fixed amount of energy in it.
 Now if the rubber band is slowly returned to the wrist, it will not hurt a bit.
 If it is let go, the energy is released in a much shorter time and it will sting and make a popping sound.
 Yet the actual energy expended is identical.
-Hard tissue dental lasers can have peak powers in the thousands of watts, and these short burst of extreme power allow for the efficient cutting of enamel, dentin and bone.
+Hard tissue dental lasers can have peak powers in the thousands of watts, and these short bursts of extreme power allow for the efficient cutting of enamel, dentin, and bone.